 But back in his own personal outrage bubble, Curtis spends three paragraphs telling us what icons and shit shapes mean for society only to conclude, in a bad day for historians, that they’re devoid of meaning – or at least the type of meaning he gets paid to find.

 The only sense in the issue seemed to be written by Peter Buchanan who suggested the “oxygen of publicity” be denied to architects who abuse it.
-QUALIFICATION: It should also be denied to those who can pay for it, for accompanying the April issue is an 82-PAGE bumper supplement featuring the work of the practice spark*.
+QUALIFICATION: It should also be denied to those who can pay for it for, accompanying the April issue is an 82-PAGE bumper supplement featuring the work of the practice spark*.
 The preface implies that having guiding principles is a hindrance when there are more than 80 mouths to feed.
-We suspected that anyway, but thanks.
+We suspected that.

 In what went to print though, this next statement is curious and makes me wonder what truth it’s not succeeding concealing.